NickoJose/PodcastApp/readme.txt

 Objects package – Found under comp3350/podcast/objects.
 It contains all the domain-specific objects such as episodes and channels.
 Persistence package – Found under comp3350/podcast/persistence.
 It contains the real database (HSQLDB) and a common interface for the real and stub databases
 Presentation package – Found under comp3350/podcast/presentation.
 It contains all GUIs activities currently used on the emulator.
-Script package - Found under app/assets/db/Podcast.script and under database/Podcast.script (before app).
+Script package - Found under app/assets/db/Podcast.script (app) and under database/Podcast.script (local) before app.
 It contains a script for the database.
+A copy of the untouched database is found under app/database/Podcast.script

-Unit tests are found under java/comp3350/podcast (test) AllTests – Found under comp3350/podcast (test)/tests.
-It a test suite that runs all of the unit tests Business test package – Found under comp3350/podcast (test)/tests/business.
+Unit tests are found under java/comp3350/podcast(test) Business test package – Found under comp3350/podcast(test)/business.
 It contains unit tests for the sort, search and access classes.
-Objects test package – Found under comp3350/podcast (test)/tests/objects.
+Objects test package – Found under comp3350/podcast(test)/objects.
 It contains unit tests for the objects implemented.
-Persistence test package - Found under comp3350/podcast (test)/tests/persistence.
+Persistence test package - Found under comp3350/podcast(test)/persistence.
 It contains the stub database and unit test for the common database interface.
+Integration test package - Found under comp3350/podcast(test)/integration.
+It contains integration tests across the seam and for the external resource.
+RunUnitTests.java – Found under comp3350/podcast(test).
+It a test suite that runs all of the unit tests RunIntegrationTests - Found under comp3350/podcast(test).
+It a test suite that runs all of the integration tests

 The log file can found under the name log.txt.

-To run all the unit tests, select AllTests.java -> run.
+To run all the unit tests, select RunUnitTests.java -> run.
+To run all the integration tests, select RunIntegrationTests.java -> run.

 To run the project, download the zip file -> file (android studio) -> new -> import project -> select SoftEngProject-master -> select podcast -> select build.gradle.

 Please note that while android studio labels most methods in the Access classes as "never used", this turned out to not be the case once